SSWConsulting/SSW.Rules.Content/rules/pbi-titles/rule.md

 :::

 ::: grey
-CI/CD - Deployment pipeline broken
+CI/CD - Deployment pipeline broken 🔥
 :::
 ::: good
-**Figure: Good Example - The Product Owner can see this PBI should be addressed ASAP**
+**Figure: Good Example - The Product Owner won't miss this PBI with the help of an emoji**
 :::

 ### Business Area